Website Manager

 Q: When do Spring practices start?

-A: Practices for AAA are scheduled to begin the week of February 6 (subject to change).
+A: Practices for AAA are scheduled to begin the first week of February.

 Q: When do Spring games start?